 Salz also offers abandon cart emails to help follow up with your potential customers.
 These emails are 100% customizable.
 The pricing for this tool ranges from a free basic version to a $35/month professional version with all the bells and whistles.
 The best part is you can try it for 14 days for free with no need to input any card information.

 All I can say with Shopify is you get what you pay for.
 Shopify is an amazing tool that will do all the business things for you and leave you to your creative side.
 It is not the cheapest of options, but you will not be disappointed in what you receive for your pay.
 Shopify will run analytics for your business, protect your accounts from fraud, give you 24/7 support and a whole lot more.

-While Shopify is a pricier tool they do have options on plans that you can get.
+While Shopify is a pricier tool they do have options on plans that you can get and there are lost of Shopify competitors if their price point is too high for you.
 Starting at $9 per month with Shopify light or $29 for Shopify basic, and it builds from there where they even have options for bigger businesses with Shopify plus.
 They will have something that will fit your needs.